flutter/samples/INDEX.md

 created by the community, such as
 [Awesome Flutter](https://github.com/Solido/awesome-flutter) from @Solido.

-**Please don't submit pull requests directly updating this file.
-While we're always grateful to learn of new samples that people have put together, we need to keep this file small.
-There are plenty of user-maintained indexes (like [Awesome Flutter](https://github.com/Solido/awesome-flutter)) that are meant to be exhaustive, and those are great places to submit your own stuff to.**
+***Please don't submit pull requests directly updating this file.
+While we're always happy to learn of new samples from the community, we need to keep this file small.
+There are plenty of user-maintained indices (like [Awesome Flutter](https://github.com/Solido/awesome-flutter)) that are meant to be exhaustive, and those are great places to submit your own stuff to.***

 ## How-to Collections